 Iona College students who borrow under the federal loan programs are required to receive Entrance Counseling prior to loans being disbursed to student accounts and Exit Counseling when they graduate, withdraw from school, or drop below half-time status (6 credits).

-Exit Counseling for both Direct Loans and Perkins Loans is conducted online at Mapping Your Future at studentloans.gov
+Exit Counseling for Direct Loans is conducted online at studentloans.gov.

 The College receives an electronic notification when a student has completed the online counseling.